wiesmann/QuickDrawViewer/docs/FAQ.md

 No. Even though the Swift language is cross-platform, QuickDraw viewer relies on many frameworks like CoreGraphics, CoreText and CoreImage for back-end rendering.
 The parser probably compiles fine of most platforms, but the renderer won't.

 There is an open-source project to implement a [CoreGraphics alternative](https://github.com/OpenSwiftUIProject/OpenCoreGraphics), but that is only one component, as you would also need an equivalent to CoreText and CoreImage to get any basic rendering working.

-A more reasonable solution for Linux would be to render to SVG and use some SVG renderer, see above.
+A more reasonable solution for Linux would probably be to build an SVG renderer and make a command-line tool.
+Actual rendering can be done using another program, for instance a web-browser.